davidryan59/ji-rcn/README.md

 **Rational Comma Notation** (RCN) was designed to solve this problem.
 It was developed by David Ryan between 2015 and 2017, and [is documented in this paper](https://arxiv.org/abs/1612.01860).

 For RCN it is necessary to specify an algorithm which maps any prime `p` to its prime comma `n/m`.
 For example, primes `5` and `7` are usually given commas `80/81` and `63/64` respectively.
 Algorithms tend to vary for higher primes.
-Three algorithms which are currently available are `"DR"`, `"SAG"`, and `"KG2"`; all three algorithms are described in the paper above.
+Three algorithms which are currently available are `'DR'`, `'SAG'`, and `'KG2'`; all three algorithms are described in the paper above.

 The purpose of the `ji-rcn` npm package is to help convert between:
 - An interval expressed as a single rational number